The Guide to Becoming Enterprise Ready for SaaS Product Managers

 This guide is for SaaS product managers that want to better understand the essential features enterprises expect, ideal timing for going upmarket, build vs. buy considerations, and pricing & packaging implications.

-• Enterprise Features: Important and common features enterprises expect from vendors.
+- Enterprise Features: Important and common features enterprises expect from vendors

-• Resourcing: “Build vs. buy” considerations.
+- Resourcing: “Build vs. buy” considerations

-• Pricing: Packaging and commercial implications of enterprise specific features.
+- Pricing and Packaging: Commercial implications of enterprise specific features

 Insights below are drawn from interviews with product leaders who have successfully navigated the enterprise journey.
 Special thanks to: Thomas Schiavone, Former VP of Product, Sift; Patrick Malatack, Former VP of Product, Twilio; Matt Rinehart, Staff Product Manager, Netlify; Meagan Gamache, VP Product, Render; Lawrence Han, Product Management Lead, Asana; Sean Santschi, Enterprise Product, Motive; JB Volta, Former Staff Software Engineer, Slack; and Mark Tran, Engineering Manager, WorkOS.